patkarlab/Narasimha-primer-designer/README.md

     The round1 and round2 primers are present in the "final" directory present inside the above folders.
     The final list of primers for both rounds can be found in "all_primers.csv" in the "final" directory.
     If no primers are generated, this may be due to short length of sequences.
 ~For sequences less than 50 bases, it is recomended that the sequence of the previous exon also be taken and a fasta file be created.
 Run the program with the fasta file as input.~

 ## 5. Visualization
-  The scripts
+  The scripts pdf_writer_minus.py and pdf_writer_plus.py can be used to visulaize the output in pdf format.
+  *Prerequisite: These scripts require fpdf module.
+It can be installed using

+        pip install fpdf
+        conda install fpdf

+  The inputs required are sequence.fasta, round1primers.csv and round2primers.csv.
+These files can be found in the primer_out_plus(minus) directory from the above step.

+  The round1 and round2 primers are present in the "final" directory present inside the primer_out_plus(minus) folders.

+  sequence.fasta file is present inside the "temp" directory present inside the primer_out_plus(minus) folders.
+  Run the scripts using the following format:

+        python3 ./pdf_writer_plus.py sequences.fasta round1primers.csv round2primers.csv
+        python3 ./pdf_writer_minus.py sequences.fasta round1primers.csv round2primers.csv